Research Background

 Material Preparation

-1. Crushing and Milling – Reduction to fine powder (~200 µm).
+1. Crushing and Milling – Reduction of raw material to fine powder (~200 µm).

 4. Smelting – Final recovery and solidification of PMG components.